opennextjs/opennextjs-aws/README.md

 #### Running at edge

-The server function can also run at edge locations.
-Configure the server function as Lambda@Edge on Origin Request.
-The server function accepts both regional request events (API payload version 2.0) and edge request events (CloudFront Origin Request payload).
+The server function can also run at edge locations by configuring it as Lambda@Edge on Origin Request.
+The server function can accept both regional request events (API payload version 2.0) and edge request events (CloudFront Origin Request payload).
 Depending on the shape of the Lambda event object, the function will process the request accordingly.

-Configure the CloudFront distribution:
+To configure the CloudFront distribution:

 | Behavior          | Requests            | Lambda@Edge     | Origin                                                                                               |
 | ----------------- | ------------------- | --------------- | ---------------------------------------------------------------------------------------------------- |